Rojta/rnc-blog-posts/update-1-6.md

 ## Additions
 - Anticheat improvements & additions.
 - Helmets that used to be bulletproof should no longer be bulletproof.
-- [EXPERIMENTAL] When entering interiors, you will no longer see Radar & Nametags.
+- [EXPERIMENTAL] When entering interiors, you will no longer see Player Blips on radar & Nametags.
   - This was added due to a suggestion that players massively voted in favour of.
   - With this change, players will have to carefully plan their approach to barricaded suspects, instead of just rushing inside and spraying & praying.
 It'll give interior shootouts a completely new feel.
 - Added "Digital HP & AR Display" which displays your health & armour in numbers, bottom-left corner of the radar.
 Toggleable in the menu.